Power sources

 Unbundled RECs support renewable generation and reduce greenhouse gas emissions and qualify to meet our RPS program obligation.

-Also, starting in 2019, purchases from certain Pacific Northwest systems are disaggregated by fuel type for reporting based on the system’s actual power mix as provided by the CEC.
+Since 2019, purchases from certain Pacific Northwest systems are disaggregated by fuel type for reporting based on the system’s actual power mix as provided by the CEC.
 While the vast majority of resources in these systems is hydro, a small amount is nuclear and results in a very small amount of nuclear in the SMUD General Mix.